inspiritilda/2420_linux_assigment_1/README.md

     Replace `<key-name>` with a descriptive name for your key.

 ### Understanding SSH Keys
 SSH (Secure Shell) keys are a pair of cryptographic keys used for authenticating secure connections.
-Unlike passwords, SSH keys provide a more secure method of authentication as they are not transmitted over the network, making them resistant to brute-force attacks.
+Unlike passwords, SSH keys provide a more secure method of authentication as they are not transmitted over the network, making them resistant to brute-force attacks (Sobel, 2020).
 By using SSH keys, you can log in to your server without the need for a password, enhancing security.

 ## Uploading a custom image to DigitalOcean
-To create a droplet running Arch Linux, you first need to upload a custom Arch Linux image to your DigitalOcean account.
+To create a droplet running Arch Linux, you first need to upload a custom Arch Linux image to your DigitalOcean account (DigitalOcean, n.d.).

 ### Steps to Upload a Custom Image:
 1. run `doctl compute image create`.
 Basic usage looks like this, but you can read the usage docs for more details:
 ```bash